This topic has been updated with 2016 Census data for all areas. What's this?

-Analysis of individual income levels in Melton South in 2011 compared to the City of Melton shows that there was a lower proportion of people earning a high income (those earning $1,500 per week or more) and a higher proportion of low income people (those earning less than $400 per week).
+Analysis of individual income levels in Fraser Rise in 2016 compared to City of Melton shows that there was a higher proportion of people earning a high income (those earning $1,750 per week or more) and a lower proportion of low income people (those earning less than $500 per week).

-The major differences between Melton South's individual incomes and the City of Melton's individual incomes were:
+The major differences between Fraser Rise's individual incomes and City of Melton's individual incomes were:

 - A larger percentage of persons who earned $1,000 - $1,249 (14.2% compared to 9.6%)

 - A larger percentage of persons who earned $1,250 - $1,499 (10.2% compared to 6.5%)

 - A smaller percentage of persons who earned $300 - $399 (3.9% compared to 7.5%)